-This section identifies changes that were made to this document since the last release.
+This section identifies No table of changes that were made to this is available.
+The document is either new or has had no changes since theits last release.
 Changes are classified as New, Major, Minor, Editorial, or No change.

 The revision class New means that a new document is being released.